aj-adl/homestead-serve-magento-2/README.md

 ## Usage

-Locate the `Homestead` directory where the vagrantfile and `scripts` dolfer is located - this will commonly be in `~/Homestead/` for users who install it globally.
+Locate the `Homestead` directory where the vagrantfile and `scripts` folder is located - this will commonly be in `~/Homestead/` for users who install it globally.

 Within the `scripts` folder, copy in `serve-magento.sh` from this project